 The proposed bill, titled the "Proof of Residency for Public Assistance Act," aims to amend existing laws regarding public assistance in Arkansas by introducing a requirement for adult applicants to provide proof of residency.
 Under the new provisions, state agencies or political subdivisions responsible for administering public assistance must make reasonable efforts to verify the residency of adult applicants who claim to reside in the state.
-This includes requesting specific documentation, such as a utility bill, bank statement, Arkansas driver's license, or state-issued identification card, all of which must be in the applicant's name and dated within the last six months.
+This includes the requirement for applicants to present specific documents, such as a utility bill, bank statement, Arkansas driver's license, or state-issued identification card, all dated within the last six months.

 The bill adds a new section to the Arkansas Code, specifically 20-76-120, which outlines the proof of residency requirement.
 This legislative change is intended to ensure that public assistance is provided to individuals who genuinely reside in Arkansas, thereby enhancing the integrity of the public assistance program.